 Minimal Mass Options

 Obtaining sufficient mass for analysis is often a concern for tissue samples.
 Whether it is due to a small target species or because a nondestructive sample collection technique is being used (e.g. blood samples collected into capillaries instead of 5-mL tubes, or collecting fish “plugs” instead of fillets) many researchers are frustrated with the lack of meaningful metals data that can be provided when their samples have a limited mass.
-Brooks Applied Labs offers among the most reliably low detection limits for metals in the environmental testing industry, which can often provide detectable results from tissue or blood samples as small as 20 mg.
+Brooks Applied Labs offers among the most reliably low detection limits for metals in the environmental testing industry as well as having developed numerous strategies for low-mass samples, which can often provide detectable results from tissue or blood samples as small as 20 mg.

 Other Trace Element Speciation Analyses